-Pre-requisite: SOWK1001.
-Introduction to social administration or SOWK1002.
-Introduction to social work or SOWK1011.
-Introduction to social entrepreneurship and social innovation or SOWK1013.
-Introduction to social policy and development studies or SOWK1014.
-Introduction to social development
+SOWK1011.
+Introduction to social entrepreneurship and social innovation or

+SOWK1013.
+Introduction to social policy and development studies or

 SOWK3093.
 Play therapy (6 credits)

 This course introduces the class to the use of play therapy in working with children, adolescents and families.
 The students will be presented with the essential elements and principles of play therapy, including historical development, theoretical modalities, basic techniques and applications.